An avowed, relentless foe of Kentuckians' right to health and freedom.

 Terry Meiners Show, 11/13/18 2

 “Planned Parenthood is not about women’s health.
-They’re full of baloney [..]Let's not waste our tax money on pretending that they are a health care organization.” —WKYX Radio, Paducah
+They’re full of baloney [...]Let's not waste our tax money on pretending that they are a health care organization.” —Gov. Matt Bevin, WKYX Radio, Paducah

 Bevin on Birth Control

-A resounding 86 % of voters say it is important for access to birth control to be available for everyone who wants it or needs it.
-As long as Matt Bevin is in-office, Planned Parenthood’s ability to provide access to affordable contraceptives is at risk.
+A resounding 86% of voters say it is important for access to birth control to be available for everyone who wants it or needs it.
+As long as Governor Matt Bevin is in-office, women’s/people’s access to their heach care is at risk.

 Before the Trump administration placed a gag order on Title X providers, Gov. Bevin was already threatening to take federal dollars away from Planned Parenthood facilities— an act we know has a devastating impact on women, men and families—especially those in medically underserved communities and with low incomes.